KochyanLV/EfficientDL_QAT/Readme.md

 ## sasrec training from scratch
 ```
-python sasrec/training.py        # train models with QAT for sasrec
+1. python sasrec/training.py - train models with QAT for sasrec
+2. sasrec/SASRec_QAT.pdf - notebook with all experiments
+3. sasrec/outputs/ - all best checkpoints
 ```